wyzyjm/sharedui/README.md

 ## <u>For developers wanting to integrate the shared components into their repo</u>

 ### Step 1: Update your artifact feed:
-Please add "CognitiveIbizaPortalExtension" feed as an upstream feed to your feed.
+Please add "CognitiveServicesSharedComponents" feed as an upstream feed to your feed.
 - Open your feed page from Azure devops and click on "Settings" button
 - Select "Upstream Sources" tab
 - Click on the "+ Add Upstream" button
 - If your feed stays in the "msazure" organization, select "Azure artifact feeds in this organization"
-    - select the "CognitiveIbizaPortalExtension" feed from the dropdown, "Local" as the view, "npm" as the package
+    - select the "CognitiveServicesSharedComponents" feed from the dropdown, "Local" as the view, "npm" as the package
 - If your feed isnt part of "msazure" organization, select "Azure artifact feed in a different organization"
-    - enter the feed locator as "azure-feed://msazure/CognitiveIbizaPortalExtension@Local", "npm" as the package
+    - enter the feed locator as "azure-feed://msazure/CognitiveServicesSharedComponents@Local", "npm" as the package

-[NOTE]: If npm package doesn't work, try choosing "Nuget" as the package.
+[More help]:
+Q. How to find "your feed"?
+In your project, there should be a nuget.config file which would have the name of the registry.
+For example: https://msazure.pkgs.visualstudio.com/a531312f-ba7b-4573-ab4f-d468b740a319/_packaging/*CognitiveIbizaPortalExtension*/nuget/v3/index.json

+Q. How do I open "your feed page"?
+Open your ADO -> click artifacts -> select the name in the dropdown to be "your feed"

 ### Step 2: Install the npm package:
 Using your terminal navigate to the repository's ClientApp folder(or folder where you have your package.json file)